 Incompatibility issues are not limited to file type, migrating a legacy environment to the cloud can be a real pain.
 Especially when the dependencies required by the legacy environment have to be a certain version.
 To reduce or entirely mitigate the technical issues of incompatibility it is important to upgrade the application components, perform regulatory compliance audits, rectify your operating system, remediate application configurations and scalability, and reconfiguring availability and disaster recovery protocols.

 While technical challenges are always a consideration when migrating to the cloud, proper planning and expertise can help your company avoid any technical complications during your migration.
 We recommend partnering with a certified cloud services provider to work alongside your IT team to bring you the best solutions to ensure the process will go smoothly and efficiently.

 As an Amazon Web Services (AWS) Select Consulting Partner, we help companies of all sizes modernize their infrastructure and get started in the cloud.
 We’re experts when it comes to the cloud and work with many other cloud service providers—including Microsoft Azure, Google Cloud, or Rackspace.
 Contact us today to learn how we can help get you started with the cloud and further Empower your IT!

-Kikoda is a client-focused software company providing comprehensive IT services including: on-demand custom software development, dynamic team scaling, accredited cloud services, and expert data analytics…just to name a few.
+Kikoda is a client-focused software company providing comprehensive IT services including custom software development, team scaling, cloud and platform solutions (IaaS, PaaS), data analytics, and business intelligence services…just to name a few.